Last Updated on September 25, 2021

 As monkfish makes it way to more and more menus across the world, many pregnant women wonder if it’s a fish that should be on the ‘safe’ list.
 Only the tails and livers are eaten, so I’m covering monkfish liver, too.

 Can Pregnant Women Eat Monkfish and Monkfish Liver?
 Monkfish tails are usually safe in pregnancy, depending on how they’re cooked.
 Monkfish liver is very high in vitamin A so it should be eaten only in small amounts during pregnancy.
+Some countries recommend monkfish liver be avoided.

 In this article, I’ll cover some popular ways monkfish is cooked, and also looking at the nutritional value of monkfish, plus its mercury levels, too.